 For this segment, the focus is put up on narrow market buyers and competition to buyers in the same scenario.
 The company must keep lower prices to serve niche members at a lower price than that of rivals in the market.

 4. Focused Differentiation Strategy

 In this segment, the focus is on narrow buyers and competition to rivals by offering customized attributes to the niche members better than the rivals in the market.

 For this segment the focus is to provide the best product at a better cost, the value for the money is the focus by incorporating good to excellent product attributes at a lower cost than rivals.
 The focus is to have the lowest costs and prices when compared to competitors’ attributes they offer.

 This is based on the ability of the organization which can provide a product or service at a lower cost than its competitors.
 The assumption behind a low-cost strategy is that it acquires a substantial cost advantage over rivals that can be passed on to the customers to gain a larger profit or market share.
 A low-cost strategy can produce an advantage where a firm can earn a higher profit margin by selling products at the same market price as rivals.
 These products are aimed to be sold at a lower cost and appeal to an average customer in a broad target market.
 Sometimes these products have high standards and not customized to individual customers’ tastes, needs or desires.
 So, for a low-cost leadership strategy is followed by modifying products as possible, the firm can provide benefits from economies of scale and experience effects.
 Low-cost leadership strategies can also be applied in services-based business for benefits.

 b) Advantages of Building a Low Cost

 This is a guide to the Focus Strategy.
-Here we discuss Definition and Five competitive strategies for a different market position along with Steps to Achieve Success to Reach Goal and Market Focus Strategy.
+Here we discuss the Definition and Five competitive strategies for a different market position along with Steps to Achieve Success to Reach goals and Market Focus Strategy.
 You may also look at the following articles to learn more–